KevinAst/feature-u/docs/article/V1/articleV1.md

 - App Initialization

   Some features may require certain startup initialization.
-As an example, a feature that encapsolates some DB abstraction will rely on a run-time setup of a DB service.
+As an example, a feature that encapsulates some DB abstraction will rely on a run-time setup of a DB service.

-  Certainly we don't want to rely on some global app logic to accomplish this _(once again, we want our features to be encapsolated and self-sufficient)_.
+  Certainly we don't want to rely on some global app logic to accomplish this _(once again, we want our features to be encapsulated and self-sufficient)_.

   <!--- DIAGRAM (included above) enumerating:
           App Initialization ...